- - - - - - SATURDAY, MAY 24, 2025 - - - - - -

 Bart Barton, Writing Our Stories

-Boyce Upholt, Author, Developer Southlands
+Boyce Upholt, Southlands

 Moderator: Jacqueline Trimble, Alabama State University, Alabama Writers’ Forum

 Our panelists will discuss how they help drive social change through narrative-making and truth-telling.
 Bart Barton will speak of the Writing Our Stories program, a partnership between the Alabama Writers Forum and the Alabama Department of Youth Services, created to give incarcerated young people the opportunity to express themselves through literature.
 Boyce Upholt of New Orleans, soon-to-be publisher of Southlands, will speak on his goals to create an environment-focused news gathering and storytelling organization.
+Charles Stephens will talk about his work with the Counter Narrative Project.

 Interstitial Two: State of Publishing, Meg Reid